Mugil-an/carcheckmate/README.md

 **Interpretation**: This is a "Yellow Light" vehicle.
 It's not a definite "no," but it requires caution.
 You should budget for potential near-future repairs.
 The score helps you negotiate the price down, using the specific unchecked items and their estimated costs as leverage (e.g., "The car needs a ₹20,000 suspension repair, so I'd like to adjust the price accordingly.").

-### Score: 0 - 49 (High Risk) 🔴
+### Score: 0 - 49 (Low Risk) 🟢
-**Meaning**: This vehicle shows signs of major mechanical problems or significant neglect.
-The user identified several high-severity/high-cost issues.
+**Meaning**: This vehicle appears to be in excellent mechanical condition.
+The user found few to no issues from the list of common problems.

 **Interpretation**: This is a "Red Light" vehicle.
 It has a high probability of needing expensive and immediate repairs.
 Unless you are a mechanic or are getting the car for an extremely low price and are prepared for the costs, it is strongly recommended to walk away from this purchase.
 The risk of it becoming a "money pit" is very high.